ASSOCIATION FOR SOCIAL ECONOMICS RECORDS

 Series 1, President Files, 1941-1974, contains scattered correspondence from the officers' tenure in office, along with photographic portraits.

-Series 2, Secretary-Treasurer Files, contains copies of constitutions, information on constitutional revisions, correspondence, and reports, arranged alphabetically by subject or type of document and chronologically thereunder.
+Series 2, Administrative Subject Files, 1947-1984, 1996-2016, contains copies of constitutions, information on constitutional revisions, correspondence, and reports.
+Much of the correspondence is to or from Sr, Yolanda, who served as secretary-treasurer in the 1950s, The series is arranged alphabetically by subject or type of document and chronologically thereunder.

-Series 3, Meetings Files, 1942-1988, documents meetings of the Executive Council and general membership meetings, and conferences and workshops sponsored by the ASE.
+Series 3, Meetings Files, 1942-1988, 1998-2016, documents meetings of the Executive Council and general membership meetings, and conferences and workshops sponsored by the ASE.
 Records include minutes, papers, reports, and related correspondence.
-It is arranged in chronological order.
+It is arranged in chronological order. and by type of meeting.

 Series 4, Editorial Files, 1951-2004, 1962-2003, contains correspondence and reports related to the editing of ASE publications, arranged alphabetically by subject or type of document and chronologically thereunder.